abrahamharos/abrahamharos-step-2020/README.md

 # Google Student Training in Engineering Program

-This repo contains abraham's portfolio and projects of the first half of STEP.
+This repo contains Abraham's portfolio and projects for ...
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: